-In an Enterprise environment, it’s not uncommon to have hundreds (if not thousands) of media assets.
-Pictures, photographs, presentations, videos - all things necessary for internal workflows as well as external efforts (e.g. marketing, sales campaigns, etc.)
+In an enterprise environment, it’s not uncommon to have hundreds (if not thousands) of media assets.
+Pictures, photographs, presentations, videos - all things necessary for internal docs as well as marketing, sales campaigns, etc.

 However, when there are so many assets, how do you guarantee that you can find the right ones at the right time?
 That’s where metadata management comes into play as it improves asset’s discoverability and makes your library ever so more manageable.